IDIAMath/idiamath.github.io/docs/question-match-properties.md

 #### Question variant 3.
 >"Give an example of a function where all partial derivatives at the coordinates (2,-3) are "different in regards to the sign infront of them, example:` fx = -5 fy =-1 fxy = 0`. is not valid because -1 and -5 are both negative""

 Here if we can get Fx to be any positive number, then we have two options left for Fy and Fxy.
 The options are a negative number or 0; Fy can be a negative number, then Fxy has to be 0.
 Fy can be 0, then Fxy has to be a negative number.
-The point is the sign's for all partial derivative values have to be different.
+The point is the sign's for all partial derivative values have to be unique from each other.

 Answer: `x+y^2`
 The answer is such because;